 \subsubsection{Approach using the temporal gauge}

-A different route to the problem of gauge choice in the context of low regularity well-posedness has been suggested by Tao in his paper \cite{Tao:2000vba}, where he proved $H^{s}_{x}$ local well-posedness for $s > 3/4$ (thus going even below the energy regularity) by working in the \emph{temporal gauge} $A_{0} = 0$, under the restriction that the $H^{s}_{x} \times H^{s-1}_{x}$ norm of $(\Aini_{i}, \Eini_{i})$ is \emph{small}.
+A different route to the problem of gauge choice in the context of low regularity well-posedness was suggested by Tao in his paper \cite{Tao:2000vba}, where he proved $H^{s}_{x}$ local well-posedness for $s > 3/4$ (thus going even below the energy regularity) by working in the \emph{temporal gauge} $A_{0} = 0$, under the restriction that the $H^{s}_{x} \times H^{s-1}_{x}$ norm of $(\Aini_{i}, \Eini_{i})$ is \emph{small}.
 This gauge has the advantage of being easy to impose globally (as gauge transforms into the temporal gauge can be found by solving an ODE), and thus does not have the problem that the Coulomb gauge possesses.
 Indeed, it had been used by other authors, including Segal \cite{Segal:1979hg} and Eardley-Moncrief \cite{Eardley:1982fb}, to prove local and global well-posedness of \eqref{eq:hyperbolicYM} for (large) initial data with higher regularity (namely, $s \geq 2$).
-To reiterate this discussion in our framework, the temporal gauge resolves Issues A and B\footnote{However, Issue B is not addressed fully in the sense that smallness of the initial data is needed.} raised above.
+To reiterate this discussion in our framework, the temporal gauge resolves the issues of (Hyperbolicity) and (Null structure)\footnote{However, the issue of (Null structure) is not addressed fully in the sense that smallness of the initial data is needed.} raised above.

-However, this gauge possesses its own drawback that it fails to cope with initial data sets with a large $H^{s}_{x}$ norm, when $3/4 < s \leq 1$\footnote{One reason is that it still relies on a Uhlenbeck-type lemma to set $\rd^{\ell} A_{\ell} = 0$ at $t=0$, which requires some sort of smallness of the initial data.
+However, this gauge possesses its own drawback in that it fails to cope with initial data sets with a large $H^{s}_{x}$ norm for $3/4 < s \leq 1$\footnote{One reason is that it still relies on a Uhlenbeck-type lemma to set $\rd^{\ell} A_{\ell} = 0$ at $t=0$, which requires some sort of smallness of the initial data.
 There is also a technical difficulty in the Picard iteration argument which does not allow one to use the smallness of the length of the time-interval; ultimately, this originates from the presence of a time derivative on the right-hand side of the equation $\rd_{t} (\rd^{\ell} A_{\ell}) = - \LieBr{A^{\ell}}{\rd_{t} A_{\ell}}$ (which is equivalent to the equation $\covD^{\ell} F_{\ell 0} = 0$).
 See \cite{Tao:2000vba} for more details.}.
-Moreover, another drawback is that it is unclear how to deal with Issue C, namely how $\nrm{\rd_{x} A_{i}(t)}_{L^{2}_{x}}$ may be controlled for every $t$ using the conserved energy $\bfE$.
+Moreover, another drawback is that it is unclear how to deal with the issue of (Energy estimate), namely how $\nrm{\rd_{x} A_{i}(t)}_{L^{2}_{x}}$ may be controlled for every $t$ using the conserved energy $\bfE$.